 Should dancers count calories?

 In short, no. Counting calories is not a prerequisite to “health.”
-In fact, counting calories will do more harm than good, especially when it comes to your mental health.
+Counting calories will do more harm than good, especially when it comes to your mental health.
 Calorie-counting throughout your day sacrifices your time, which could otherwise be spent broadening your technique and working on your overall performance goals.
-As I mentioned earlier, any dancer who is counting calories is likely not getting enough.
+As I mentioned earlier, any dancer counting calories is likely not getting enough.
 Here are a few additional sacrifices to consider when counting calories:

 - Your social life will go downhill as dining out becomes a research-driven frenzy of what can and cannot fit into your daily calorie goal.